Skip to main content

 Maya’s Wisdom

 Maya Angelou falls less into the category of marketing guru and more into the category of transcendent-role-model-for-every-aspect-of-life.
-HOWEVER, one specific tidbit of her wisdom can help explain why the work from public relations specialists is so important:
+HOWEVER, one specific tidbit of her wisdom can help explain why the work from public relations specialists or creating and keeping a positive image is so important:

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-This sums up public relations in marketing perfectly.
+This sums up public relations and reputation management in marketing perfectly.
 PR is the part of marketing that is all about how brands build trust and rapport with the media and the public to form community relations (there’s a reason “relations” is in the name!).
-While other areas of marketing and advertising pay for the opportunity to showcase their products or services, a PR tactic showcases the company as a whole to build connection and loyalty with their target audience.
+While other areas of marketing and advertising pay for the opportunity to showcase their products or services, a PR tactic showcases the company as a whole to build connection, positive relationships, and loyalty with people in their target audience.

 Let’s say we’re PR experts that are part of a beauty company launching a new eyeshadow that is very sheer and just adds a little bit of sparkle.
 Luckily, our organization believes in integrated marketing communication, so our traditional paid marketing activities and public relations strategy are working together.